GitHub-Insight-ANZ-Lab/aiapp1day/docs/04-Home-Challenges/1-Challenge-Design.md

 Invoke dall-e model to create an cretivity product design based on product team's description.

-There is a `Image` page on chatbot, the page have an input textbox for description, and a button to invoke AI Service and get back a generated image.
+There is a `Design` page (`apps\chatbot\pages\design\Design.tsx`) on chatbot, the page have an input textbox for description, and a button to invoke AI Service and get back a generated image.

 Complete the `dalleApi` function to send a prompt and receive an generated image.